·Use case

 Preservation of the artifact

 The chain transaction is durable independent of Satsignal.
-The .mbnt bundle and (for standard mode) the canonical document on the operator’s server are not.
-For sealed mode the server copy auto-deletes after the receipt’s retention TTL (default 7 days, max 30); the customer must self-preserve.
+The .mbnt bundle and (for standard mode) the canonical document on the operator’s server are not guaranteed to be.
+A sealed-mirror server copy is kept until the proof is deleted by default, but an anchor can carry an explicit retention window that auto-deletes it — and deletion (by the customer or by such a window) is always possible; the customer must self-preserve.
 The preservation recipe below sets out the four artifacts a litigator should hold.

 Retention →